jmonlong/manu-vggafannot/manuscript.md

 ### Coverage of seven functional datasets from ENCODE

-We aligned ATAC-seq datasets from 7 cell types[@encode;@encode_portal] to the draft human pangenome to produce coverage tracks as indexed GAF files (see [Coverage track from mapped reads]).
+We aligned ENCODE ATAC-seq datasets from 7 cell types[@encode] to the draft human pangenome to produce coverage tracks as indexed GAF files (see [Coverage track from mapped reads]).
-On average across cell types, there were about 475 thousand paths representing high read coverage, which were 2.6 nodes and 104.8 bases long.
+On average across cell types, there were about 475 thousand paths representing high read coverage, which were on average 2.6 nodes and 104.8 bases long.
 An average of 63 thousand paths with high ATAC-seq read coverage traversed three or more nodes (see Table @tbl:coverage_summary).
 Because the graph node length used in non-variable regions is longer than the path length, these paths visiting three or more nodes are likely in regions of the pangenome with variation.